ljvmiranda921/ljvmiranda921.github.io/research/index.md

 &nbsp;

-Below is a list of my publications, sorted by year.
+Below is a list of my publications.
-You can also check my [Google Scholar](https://scholar.google.co.jp/citations?user=2RtnNKEAAAAJ&hl=en) and [Semantic Scholar](https://www.semanticscholar.org/author/Lester-James-V.-Miranda/13614871) profiles for more information.
+You can also check my [Google Scholar](https://scholar.google.co.jp/citations?user=2RtnNKEAAAAJ&hl=en) and [Semantic Scholar](https://www.semanticscholar.org/author/Lester-James-V.-Miranda/13614871) profiles for more info.
 Items marked with a star (&#9733;) are representative of my current interests.

 ### 2024